 Later generations remember Carol Burnett and Harvey Korman spoofing them on her comedy show… or watching the Ocean Spray cranberry-apple juice commercial in which the Mountie sings “Sweet-tart” to his girl (although the song sung is from Maytime).

 For Jeanette and Nelson, Rose-Marie and Lake Tahoe remained a treasured moment of happiness in their years together.
 So much so that they agreed that some of their ashes were to be scattered on the very spot where they made love after Jeanette accepted Nelson’s marriage proposal.
-When Jeanette’s instructions to be cremated were not honored, Nelson was distraught but still wanted part of his ashes scattered there anyway; he returned to Tahoe to point out the exact location.
-But his written wishes were also ignored and he was not cremated.
+When Jeanette’s instructions to be cremated were not honored, Nelson was distraught but still wanted part of his ashes scattered there anyway; he returned to Tahoe, pointing out the exact location to the person entrusted to carry out this task.
+But his written wishes (in his will) were also ignored and he was not cremated.

 Watching the Jeanette-Nelson Rose-Marie today, one cannot help but be caught up in their amazing chemistry on the screen, once again mirroring what was going on in real life.
 Note that there was a silent Rose-Marie filmed in 1928 starring Joan Crawford and a 1954 version with Howard Keel and Ann Blyth.
 But this Rose-Marie is the definitive version.
 As Howard Keel said to me: “I never saw the need to remake Rose-Marie, why touch a classic?”